 If your business changes or you have a special offer, your web site can very easily be changed to reflect these changes.
 In addition to the flexibility, the marketing exposure your web site can bring is phenomenal.
 The whole world can view your products or services for a literally pence per day running cost.

-my business is regional. will a web site still work?
+My business is regional, so will a web site work for me?

 Yes.
 We can assist you in developing a marketing strategy that will promote your web site in your local area.
 What this mainly means is making sure your web site can be found in major search engines (like Google) using local search phrases (eg “greengrocer Heathfield”).

 Additionally there are many small search engines that list businesses locally.
 Some of these we have strong relationships with and can develop a localised marketing campaign for your web site.
 We also use other local media to promote sites.

 What can I do with my web site?